 Musée de l'Abbaye / donations Guy Bardone - René Genis

-High cultural place labeled Museum of France, in the heart of Saint-Claude next to the cathedral.
+A major cultural venue with the Musée de France label, in the heart of Saint-Claude next to the cathedral.

-Located in the place of the former Benedictine abbey of the city, this museum is the result of a donation from two artists: Guy Bardone, a local child, and René Genis.
-Their collection presents several generations of artists around the great names of modern art such as Bonnard, Vuillard, Vallotton, Dufy and the donor painters Guy Bardone and René Genis.
+Situated on the site of the town's former Benedictine abbey, this museum was created by the donation of two artists: Guy Bardone, a local boy, and René Genis.
+Their collection features works by several generations of artists, including such great names in modern art as Bonnard, Vuillard, Vallotton and Dufy, as well as donated painters Guy Bardone and René Genis.

-The basement is home to an invaluable archaeological site: the most important, and only, remains of the abbey of Saint-Claude known to date.
+The basement is home to a priceless archaeological site: the largest, and only, remains of Saint-Claude Abbey known to date.
 Founded in the 5th century, it is one of the oldest abbeys in France.

-NB: In order to make the most of the visit, it is advisable to enter the museum at least 1h30 before closing time.
+NB: To make the most of your visit, we recommend that you enter the museum at least 1? hours before closing time.

 - French, German, English, Spanish